webvoltz/Webvoltz/README.md

 * **Cloud, DevOps & Security**: IaC, CI/CD, Kubernetes, Terraform, zero-trust security
 * **Digital Experience**: UX-driven interfaces with measurable growth outcomes

-With a legacy built under **KamalDhari Infotech**, we have evolved into Webvoltz — a company that blends **architecture discipline, AI innovation, and product excellence**.
+With a legacy built under KamalDhari Infotech, we have evolved into Webvoltz — a company that blends architecture discipline, AI innovation, and product excellence.